 Recently, I’ve gotten a glimpse into a different perspective.
 I hired my first contract designer, and I thought I would share a few things I’ve learned from seeing myself through my newly acquired point of view – the business owner’s.

 How can you stand out as a visual designer in a seemingly oversaturated market?

 1. Be responsive.

 This one seems so simple, but it can be scary to respond for designers just starting out!
-Our minds can be bombarded with 1,000 questions – often over-analyzing what the client had said to you.
+Our minds can be bombarded with 1,000 questions – often over-analyzing what the client had said to you or thinks of you.

 Try to see this from the client’s point of view, and remember, it is okay to not know.
 The client is often unaware of what you should and shouldn’t know!
 Be open to communicate when you are knowledgeable and when you aren’t.
 If you can’t answer the clients questions, do some research or find someone who can answer their query and communicate back to the client.
 Which brings me to my next point.

 2. Be honest.

 In every situation you get in with a client, your actions – small and large – either build or break trust.
 A word to my fellow designers!
 Be brave!
 And be honest.
 Being honest about who you are and your skillset goes a long way towards building the confidence in your relationship that the client needs in order to feel safe to move forward in choosing you as their person for the job.

 It’s easy to react out of fear when communicating with a client, but if you aren’t friendly, they will immediately regret bringing their project to you.
 Emotionally reward them by immediately communicating gratefulness and excitement for them and their project.